hooklift/httpclient/README.md

 ## Features

 * Encourages to create a new HTTP client instance for each specific use.
-* Allows to set read/write resetable timeout on the underlined TCP connection.
+* Allows to set read/write resetable timeout on the underlying TCP connection.
 * Remains context aware and connections can be canceled if the passed context is.